Flaherty, Colleen. "Scaling Up High-Impact Instruction." Inside Higher Ed, September 28, 2016.

 Burke, Kevin R. "Roleplaying Music History: Honing General Education Skills via 'Reacting to the Past'" in Journal of Music History Pedagogy [S.I.], v.
 5, n.
 1, p.
 1-21, apr.
 2014.

-Henderson, David E. & Susan K. Henderson.
+Henderson, David E. and Susan K. Henderson.
 "Challenging the Food Pyramid - A Reacting to the Past Simulation Game for Chemistry and Nutrition Courses." in Keith Symcox, ed., Using Food to Stimulate Interest in the Chemistry Classroom, ACS Symposium Series, American Chemical Society, Washington, DC, 2013.

 Gorton, William and Jonathan Havercroft.
 "Using Historical Simulations to Teach Political Theory."
 Journal of Political Science Education 8, No. 1 (Jan 2012): 50-68.